10 Best museums in Marseille

-More about: Marseille Museums
+More about: 10 Best museums in Marseille

 The best things to see and do in Marseille often have to do with learning about the interesting history of this locality or also with the possibility of getting closer to the culture of this important Mediterranean port.
 In that context, the museums of the city are an excellent option that can occupy a couple of hours in some of the days of your visit.